 A young boy coping with his mother’s terminal illness, unknowingly calls to a monster to help him, and ends up learning some life lessons in the process.
 Based on the 2011 children’s book of the same name, A Monster Calls may seem like a simple fantasy film, but it goes beyond that to tackle a very real tragedy – losing someone, specifically a parent.
 Word of advice: bring a lot of tissues to this one.

 Conor O’Malley (Lewis MacDougall) is going through a lot for a young boy.
 Between his terminally ill mother Lizzie (Felicity Jones), attacks from school bullies, and reoccurring nightmares, he’s a bit lost in the emotional pain.
 With his father remarried and living in Los Angeles, his mother is seemingly his only friend and it’s apparent he struggles to understand the severity of her condition.

 One night at 12:07am, he is visited by a humanoid tree monster, voiced by Liam Neeson.
 The Monster promises him three tales, and the fourth he wants told to him by Conor.
-So he begins to tell him fairytales that reflect something other than a shiny happily ever after.
+So he begins to tell him fairytales that reflect something other than a pleasant happily ever after.
 He tells the boy he will not help him with his problems, but instead teach him how to deal with them on his own.

-The film is beautifully shot using real locations in England and a motion-capture performance by Neeson for The Monster, while the tales told are visualized using watercolor/storybook style animation.
+The film is beautifully shot using real locations in England and a motion-capture performance by Neeson for the Monster, while the tales told are visualized using watercolor/storybook-style animation.
 As the story progresses, the stories being told begin to merge with the real world.